 If there are recent food spills, wipe them away before tackling any burnt ones.
 Cover the burnt areas in your preferred cleaning product then leave for a few minutes.
 With store-bought cleaners, check the instructions on the packaging for tips on how to apply the cleaner and exactly how long to let it soak.
 Be careful not to get any cleaner on the oven's heating element.

 Use a damp rag or microfibre cloth to wipe away the product.
-You can remove larger pieces of food with a plastic spatula or scraper.
+For larger pieces of food, you can scrape these away with a plastic spatula or scraper.
+For heavier dirt, apply an oven cleaner on a nylon cleaning pad, avoiding the rubber trim.

 3. Clean the inside of the door

-As with the rest of the inside of the oven, you do have options for cleaning the oven door glass.
-Again, you might choose to opt for a chemical cleaner or the alternative of the baking soda and vinegar mixture.
+As with the rest of the oven, you have options for cleaning the oven door glass too.
+Again, you might opt for a chemical cleaner or a baking soda and vinegar mixture.
+If the glass is removable, you could consider soaking it in a solution of biological washing powder.

 If you’re using a chemical oven cleaner, check the bottle to see if you can use it on the glass.
 Some cleaners are too strong and abrasive, which can lead to cracks or shattering.

-Spray the inside of the door with your cleaner then use a damp cloth to wipe away the dirt and grease.
-Make sure to use one that is nonabrasive — to avoid scratching.
-If the door is filthy, coat it with a mix of baking soda and water.
-Let this paste sit for 20 minutes before removing it with the cloth.
+Only clean when the oven when it’s switched off and the glass is cool.
+Then, spray the inside of the door with your cleaner before using a damp cloth to wipe away the dirt and grease.
+Make sure to use one that’s nonabrasive – to avoid scratching.
+If the door is filthy and you’ve left it a little too long before getting down to cleaning it, coat it with a mixture of baking soda and water.
+Let the paste sit for 20 minutes before removing it with the cloth.

 4. Wipe down the outside

-Spritz the outside of your oven door with glass cleaner.
-Then, wipe the glass with a damp, nonabrasive cloth in a circular motion until the grime has disappeared.
-Finish by buffing the glass with a clean, dry cloth.
+You’re almost there.
+Well done you!
+All that’s left to do is spritz the outside of your oven door with glass cleaner.
+Wipe the glass with a damp, nonabrasive cloth in a circular motion until the grime has disappeared.
+Finally, finish by buffing the glass with a clean, dry cloth.

 To clean the oven knobs, pull them off and let them soak in a bowl of white vinegar or hot, soapy water.
 Rinse them under water then leave them to dry for a few minutes on an old towel.
 While they’re drying, use a sponge to clean the area where the knobs would usually sit.
 If you can’t remove the knobs, spray them with vinegar or scrub them with soapy water instead.
 If there’s any residue that won’t budge, add a pinch of baking soda to the sponge.